graphistry/graphistry-cli/README.md

 ## Quick start

-The fastest way to install, admininster, and use Graphistry is to [quick launch Graphistry from the AWS Marketplace](https://www.graphistry.com/get-started) (see [walkthrough tutorial & videos](https://www.graphistry.com/blog/marketplace-tutorial)).
-AWS Marketplace launches a Graphistry instance in your private cloud and runs with zero additional configuration necessary.
+The fastest way to install, admininster, and use Graphistry is to [quick launch Graphistry from the AWS Marketplace and Azure Marketplace](https://www.graphistry.com/get-started) (see [walkthrough tutorial & videos](https://www.graphistry.com/blog/marketplace-tutorial)).
+This launches a Graphistry instance in your private cloud and runs with zero additional configuration necessary.

 ## Advanced administration